nwtime/ntpwww/content/en/support/servers/serverlocation.md

 type: archives
 ---

-The physical location (e.g. City, State/Province) of this [Time Server](/support/servers/timeserver).
+The physical location, such as city, state, or province, of this [Time Server](/support/servers/timeserver).